cibellem/react-bookSearch/README.md

 ### Description

 This is a Crud application built with mongoDB ,Express.js , React,and Google Books Api.
-You can browse for books, read about them and save your favorites to the DB.
+Users can retrieve books by title, author or key word from Google API, save them to the database and delete.

+### Routes

 ### Technologies-Libraries: